bhaskar966/SyncTask/assets/TECHNICAL_DOCS.md

 *   **Android:** Fully integrated with Google Play Billing.
 *   **iOS:** Uses a "ReadOnly" mode.
-    *   Since we cannot configure products without a paid account, the iOS app checks for entitlements but handles purchase errors gracefully.
+    *   Since I cannot configure products without a paid account, the iOS app checks for entitlements but handles purchase errors gracefully.
     *   **Cross-Platform Sync:** Users who purchase on Android can "Restore Purchases" or simply log in on iOS to unlock features, thanks to RevenueCat's user management.

 ---